 Capetonians love their city and rightfully so.
 Cape Town is a great place to live in for mountain and ocean lovers alike, it has plenty on the weekly calendar in terms of activities, and the food, as well as the wine, is second to none.
 No, we locals (and I am still counting myself as one of them) think we have hit the geographical jackpot despite a really bad drought that is currently forcing everyone to smell a bit more ‘au natural’ than usual.

 We completely get why tourists are flocking to the Mothercity as soon as the sun comes out though we may bitch and complain about it when we can’t get a dinner reservation at our favorite restaurant or are stuck in chockablock traffic on the way to the beach (or work) in summer.

 The best thing about Cape Town?
 You don’t need to have a lot of money to have a great time.
-While visitors who come with dollars, pounds or euros are usually delighted at the (for us) crappy exchange rate, there is plenty of free things to do in Cape Town – for everyone.
+While visitors who come with dollars, pounds or euros are usually delighted at the (for us) crappy exchange rate, there is plenty of things to do in Cape Town for free – for everyone.

 My favorites?
 Here you go…